Friday, February 14, 2025

 People say you can't come home.
 I agree, but not how I always saw this.
 You can't come back home to what was, or what you thought home was.
 Life moves on without you and your home isn't where you left it.
 You moved on and built a new one.
 And all your memories moved on as well.
 Your memories must move through time too, and you must be willing to catch up and let people be who they are currently.

 Anyone ever experienced limerance?
 I have it in a major way.
 Now that we're discussing it, I've had shades of this my whole life.
 I currently can't get a person out of my head that I don't know, don't care about, and doesn't know I exist.
-I thought it was crazy when I got obsessed with Axle Rose.
+I thought it was crazy when I got obsessed with Axl Rose.
 It's even more crazy when it's someone I went to highschool with and have no interest in being with.
 Yet my brain whispers crazy things.
 Ew.
 I do not like it.

 I recenly made the mistake of allowing my exhusband to meddle in my current relationship.
 No no, don't bother, I've already taken off my cheppal and beaten myself with it.
 Very bad Rebekah.
 Not done.
 My partner and I made it through that, but Jesus H Christ.
 No fucking thank you.